pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 "We should not go chasing long lost dreams...!
 It shall always be the missing minute.
 Oh!
 Your timing is good.
 We are ready to fly."

-Gnog says, "Would you mind a bit of a fly by - let's cruise over Skarrg, look down, then have a proper look at this world we saved."
+Gnog says, "Would you mind a bit of a fly by - let's cruise over Skaarg, look down, then have a proper look at this world we saved."

 And so, we ascend.
 We head of the Red Wastes.
 Looking down, funeral pyres stretch out in their row, lighting up camps full of revelry.
 The Gruul are in force.

-We fly past the huge bonfire at Skarrg.
+We fly past the huge bonfire at Skaarg.
 Taz used Sending to Boboremos - "We are looking down.
 Haunting beauty.
 The pyres burn so brightly that even the Gods must see them!".
 At this, Gnog asks Taz to send one last message.
 Boboremos again.
 "One last thing.
 We fight the passing of years as we fight any enemy.
 Wisdom is wise, but do not grow old gracefully, honoured king!"
 (25)

 Then, a bright flash, a sunbeam, spinning around.
 Ajani's axe.
 Gnog shouts down, "Goodbye!" as loudly as he can, but probably isn't heard.
 Taz dips the ship's wings; left, right, left, right, then steadies us.
 The lights of Vitu Ghazi hang like a thousand glow-worms in a cave and we pass over the Blistercoils, glowing below the streets, with a familiar bioluminescent glow clearly visible from Zonot 7.
 Deadbridge Chasm, dark.
 P1, D11, D12 as we start to lift, lit up a rebuilding goes into the night.

 Ascending higher, we see the lights like necklaces around the planet, most of which we never got to see.
-The odd remnanant forest is visible.
+The odd remnant forest is visible.
 A few ships are headed down and we pass them, as they carry supplies.
 We chase the edge of night and day, the sun sparkling and gleaming as it appears over the globe.

 Gnog: "*Thank you* Mr Tablabu...
 That's *very beautiful*..." - another pause, just taking in the view, then a sigh, it's time to leave - "...I think we should drop in at Ravnica Station, check with Alliance to make sure there aren't any other dangers beyond those we know of, then best speed to Rock Of Bral.
 So first - Ravnica Station, please, at your leisure."

 Out, up, away.

-About half an hour later, we're at Ravnica Station.
+Only half an hour later, we're at Ravnica Station.
 Teeming with life.
 Docked, waiting to dock, patrolling.
 Three beautiful shrike ships are there; a bombard, a couple of space galleons.
 "Wow", says Gnog, "Never seen so many ships!" and we queue for docking.
 Ignominious arrival!
 Dockmasters apologise; unless we can just land on the surface there's an hour wait, but we're happy to land on a crater so long as there's air.
 So we touch down smoothly and disembark.

 Gnog remarks, "I hope New Garren's OK.
 Maybe busy making himself known to new followers below!" and we head over, trying to find our way on foot - much destruction, the docks being rebuilt and much not operational yet - to the market area.

 We're surprised to find that Redani has reopened Pieces Of Limbo!
 He's there in person.
 He thinks the Xaryxians won't dare attack again; the Alliance guard ships are stationed permanently.
 Ravnica is too important.
 They're sticking around to help with the relief effort.
 He says that the Alliance would be happy to escort us to the edge of Guildspace; some are heading that way anyway.
 Plenty of new recruits now that Ravnica knows about other worlds!
 We thank him for that and ask when they depart.
 Any time really - we say, half an hour?
 Sure!

 So we check on the plant we'd seen all those weeks ago.
 Sold!
 To someone else!
 Lots of new trade.
 Dammit.
-Never mind - someone else will get more out of is.
+Never mind - someone else will enjoy it.

 ### 9pm